replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 The first thing you'll see when you log in to the Admin Console is the Node Management screen.
-This is where you can add additional nodes to the Slackernews Embedded Cluster.
+This is where you can add additional nodes to the SlackerNews Embedded Cluster.
 Node management is the first step in the install process because not all applications can run on a single node.

 ![Admin Console Node Managemet Interface](../assets/node-management.png)

 To simplify this lab, we're going to stick with a single node cluster.
 Click "Continue" to continue the installation on one node.
-Slackernews is a fairly lightweight application and can run fairly easily on a single node.
+SlackerNews is a fairly lightweight application and can run fairly easily on a single node.

 ### Configuring Your Instance